reverbdotcom/ios-coding-extension/README.md

 ## Instructions
 1. We'll use your machine to drive.
 Ensure you are ready to go by having anything installed beforehand and that the project can run as-is.
 If you don't have access to a computer, **let us know** and we'll arrange an alternative setup.
-1. Familiarize yourself with the problem or the code.
+1. Familiarize yourself with the code.
 1. That's it!
 We'll give you all other information during the coding session.

 ## Tips & Setup